 1. Satisfactory academic progress is a condition for receipt of all financial aid resources and recipients, both Title IV and non-Title IV, administered by the College.
 Students who do meet the required standards will have all of their financial aid terminated.
 Students can view your current view their current SAP status on Self Service.

 3. Students will be offered the opportunity to appeal a loss of financial aid.
 A student who has been denied financial aid because of failure to maintain satisfactory academic progress may make an appeal based on mitigating circumstances to the Financial Aid Committee on Satisfactory Academic Progress.
 The appeal must be in writing, either in the form of a letter or an e-mail.
-It should be sent to finaid@marietta.edu attention SAP Appeal.
-The appeal must be received by the date directed in the communication the student will receive notifying of loss of financial aid.
+It should be sent to finaid@marietta.edu with attention to SAP Appeal.
+The appeal must be received by the date directed in the communication the student will receive notifying of the loss of financial aid.
 Each appeal will be considered on an individual basis.

 The appeal letter must include the following elements: